Social networks make a difference. And according to recent research we should be concerned about the state of our social networks.

 Now look at the relationships that you ranked as a two (2).
 Those relationships are important to you but could be better.
 So, take some time to think about ways to improve those relationships.
 Spending time together in a mutually satisfying past-time can be a great way to build that relationship.
 When you get to know someone more deeply, your relationship tends to improve.
 Shared experiences can help make that a reality.

 Also consider the rule of reciprocity.
 When you do a something for another human being, there is an innate desire to reciprocate.
 Usually the individual will respond positively to a positive.
-And it will help to build the relationship.
+So make positive overtures and build the relationship.

 Relationship Interactions Rated Not Very Positive

 Finally, look at your social relationships that you have ranked as one (1).
-Maintaining good mental health may mean limiting interactions with people in your social networks who are not positive.
+Maintaining good mental health may mean limiting interactions with people who are not positive.

 I’m not recommending that you immediately cut people out of your life.
 Some relationship may be salvageable.
 That person may be going through a rough time and you will be able to repair and restore the relationship.
 But be realistic.

-Toxic relationships are a negative for your mental health.
+Toxic relationships are a negative impact on your mental health.
 So take a good look at the interactions you have.
 Reduce the bad and amplify the good.

 Now what about your loved one who suffers from dementia?